rthiago/cv/index.md

 ## Specializations

 - A+ experience in PHP
-- Decent experience in Python and C#
+- Decent experience in Python, C#, Javascript and frontend development
 - Knowledge in MySQL, MS-SQL, PostgreSQL and MongoDB
 - Very good experience in SQL queries optimization
-- Experienced in Linux, Git, Gitlab/Github, shell script, docker and other devops tools
+- Experienced in Linux, Git, shell script, docker and other devops tools
 - Great experience in OOP, TDD/Unittest, Scrum, Agile, Async, REST
 - Django, Laravel, and other frameworks